-- To have access to family planning services, Federally Qualified Health Centers, Indian Health Service Facilities, sexually transmitted disease services and Emergency Services outside the plan's network pursuant to the Federal law. - To request a State Medi-Cal state hearing, including information on the circumstances under which an expedited-state hearing is possible. - To have access to, and where legally appropriate, receive copies of, amend or correct their Medical Record. - To access Minor Consent Services. - To receive written Member informing materials in an alternative format (including Braille, large size print, or audio format) upon request and in a timely fashion appropriate for the format being requested. - To be free from any form of restraint or seclusion used as a means of coercion, discipline, convenience, or retaliation. - To receive information on available treatment options and alternatives, presented in a manner appropriate to the Member's condition and ability to understand. - Freedom to exercise these rights without adversely affecting how they are treated by the plan, providers, or the State. - To receive a copy of his or her medical records, and request that they be amended or corrected, as specified in 45 CFR §164.524 and 164.526.
+- To request a state Medi-Cal state hearing, including information on the circumstances under which an expedited state hearing is possible. - To have access to, and where legally appropriate, receive copies of, amend or correct their medical record. - To access minor consent services. - To receive written member informing materials in an alternative format (including Braille, large size print, or audio format) upon request and in a timely fashion appropriate for the format being requested. - To be free from any form of restraint or seclusion used as a means of coercion, discipline, convenience, or retaliation.